qtc-de/beanshooter/README.md

 objectName=MLetTonkaBean:name=TonkaBean,id=1
 ```

-It is possible to overwrite each option by specifying a custom configuration file using the ``--config`` paramater.
+It is possible to overwrite each option by specifying a custom configuration file using the ``--config`` parameter.
 The custom config file does not need to contain
 all options.
 Options that are not present were simply set to the default value.
 If you want your custom configuration to apply for each usage of *beanshooter*, you
 can also modify the [config.properties](./src/config.properties) file inside of the [src](./src) folder before compiling the project.